 - there is plenty of anecdotal evidence, however, that steroid injections can offer good relief of tendinitis

 symptoms, and if injections are used, the patient must agree to avoid strenous activity for several weeks;

 - Nonoperative treatment of midportion Achilles tendinopathy: a systematic review

 - New regimen for eccentric calf-muscle training in patients with chronic insertional Achilles tendinopathy: results of a pilot study.

-- Superior short-term results with eccentric calf muscle training compared to concentric training in a RPS on patients with chronic Achilles tendinosis.
+- Superior short-term results with eccentric calf muscle training compared to concentric training in a randomized prospective multicenter study on patients with chronic Achilles tendinosis.